 There are a number of measures that can be taken to reduce the risk of travel related VTE.
 All travellers intending to take long haul flights or other forms of travel where they will be seated or immobile for >4 hours should:

-- walk around the cabin as much as is practical at regular intervals during the flight
+- walk around as much as is practical at regular intervals during the journey

 - regularly flex and extend the ankles which will encourage blood flow from the lower legs